Social housing waiting lists

 If you want to know your position on the housing list, ask the local authority.
 Your position may go up or down depending on the circumstances of other people on the list and as your own circumstances change.
 In practice, priority is generally given to families and older people rather than single people or couples without children.

-However, you can apply for transfer from HAP to another form of social housing.
 If you apply for a transfer within 2 weeks of getting the letter confirming your HAP payment, any time that you spent on the housing list can be taken into account when your local authority considers your application.
 If you apply for a transfer at a later date, the time that you previously spent on the housing list will not count.

 Allocation of housing